NeuralEnsemble/python-neo/doc/source/io.rst

 In this case, *lazy_shape* is a tuple that has the same value as *shape* with ``lazy=False``.
 To know if a class supports lazy mode use ``ClassIO.support_lazy``.
 By default (if not specified), ``lazy=False``, i.e. all data is loaded.
+The lazy option will be removed in future neo versions.
+Similar functionality will be implemented using ProxyObjects.

 Example of lazy loading::